-Featured Collections: Now available in Hydra!
+Featured Collections: Now available in Samvera!

 Documentary series created by Blackside, Inc. covering events that took place after President Johnson declared an "unconditional war on poverty."

 Over 100 interview transcripts from the Eyes on the Prize documentary including eye-witness accounts of the American Civil Rights Movement.
 Featuring video and transcript syncing.